Does my business qualify to enter?

 You are classified as a new tourism business if you commenced operating in the qualifying period.
 If you enter this category, you are unable to enter additional business categories as you must have traded for the entire qualifying period.

-Can I use my submission from the previous year/s?
+Can I use my entry from the previous year/s?

 Don’t assume the questions ask the same as previous years.
 Be sure to read all questions in case there have been some minor changes to the questions.
 You can certainly use generic information about your business however any results or activity to substantiate your answer but have taken place in the qualifying year (the financial year).
 Tip: Start with the most difficult first.